 AXISGO (Aquatech)

-The AXISGO is a housing kit that allows you take your iPhone down to depths of 10 metres!
+The AXISGO is a housing kit that allows you to take your iPhone down to depths of 10 metres!
 It comes in 3 colour choices, with a trigger handle (which was brilliant!) and different housing lenses for different image effects.
 We saw some of the photos that had been taken with this gadget and the results were astonishing!

 LifeStraw started in 1994 with their first filter that could remove Guinea worm larvae from water.
 It then evolved into a more effective pipe form in 1999 and is essentially the design you see today.
 Since then, more than 37 million LifeStraw Guinea Worm filters have contributed to the near-eradication of the disease.